-'Performance' measures the extent to which purchasers obtain good value for money.
-The indicators below measure important influences on public procurement performance in a way that is transparent, readily comprehensible and comparable.
+“Performance” measures whether purchasers get good value for money.
+The indicators below measure key influences on public procurement performance in a way that is transparent, and easy to understand and compare.

 Like all indicators, however, these indicators simplify reality.
-They are affected by country-specific factors such as the composition of procurement, the structure of the economies concerned, and the relationships between different tendering options, none of which are taken into account.
-Also, some aspects of public procurement are omitted entirely or covered only indirectly - for instance corruption, administrative burden and professionalism.
-Thus, although the Scoreboard provides very useful information, it gives only a partial view of EU countries' public procurement performance.
+They are affected by country-specific factors such as what is actually being bought, the structure of the economies concerned, and the relationships between different tendering options, none of which are taken into account.
+Also, some aspects of public procurement are omitted entirely or covered only indirectly - e.g. corruption, the administrative burden and professionalism.
+So, although the Scoreboard provides very useful information, it gives only a partial view of EU countries' public procurement performance.

 Indicator – One Bidder